kulve/tegra-ubuntu/README.md

 INSTALLING UBUNTU RARING TO OUYA
 ================================

-This is tested on Debian Wheezy and mostly adapted from https://github.com/kulve/tegra-debian
+This is tested on Debian Wheezy and adapted from https://github.com/kulve/tegra-debian

+Note that these Ubuntu instructions use the *first* partition of the USB stick, unlike my Debian instructions.

 *OUYA IS EASILY BRICKABLE.
 READ NO FURTHER*

 That said, the goal is not to flash anything on Ouya.
-Kernel is booted from memory and Ubuntu from USB stick or SD card.
+The kernel is booted from memory and Ubuntu from an USB stick or SD card.

+The binaries mentioned in this readme can be found from http://tuomas.kulve.fi/tmp/ouya-ubuntu/ .

 Distribution issues
 -------------------